QubesOS/qubes-app-linux-pdf-converter/doc/qvm-convert-pdf.rst

 NAME
 ====
-qvm-convert-pdf - converts a potentially untrusted pdf to a safe-to-view pdf
+qvm-convert-pdf - converts potentially untrusted PDFs to a safe-to-view PDF

 SYNOPSIS
 ========
-| qvm-convert-pdf <pdf to convert>
+| qvm-convert-pdf <PDF to convert ...>

 DESCRIPTION
 ===========

-Qubes PDF converter is a Qubes Application, which utilizes Qubes flexible qrexec (inter-VM communication) infrastructure and Disposable VMs to perform conversion of potentially untrusted (e.g. maliciously malformed) PDF files into safe-to-view PDF files.
+Qubes PDF converter is a Qubes Application that utilizes Qubes' flexible qrexec (inter-VM communication) infrastructure and Disposable VMs to securely convert potentially untrusted (e.g. maliciously malformed) PDF files into safe-to-view PDF files.

-This is done by having the Disposable VM perform the complex (and potentially buggy) rendering of the PDF in question) and sending the resulting RGB bitmap (simple representation) to the client AppVM.
-The client AppVM can _trivially_ verify the received data are indeed the simple representation, and then construct a new PDF out of the received bitmap.
-Of course the price we pay for this conversion is loosing any structural information and text-based search in the converted PDF.
+This is done by having a Disposable VM render each page of a PDF file into a very simple representation (RGB bitmap) that (presumably) leaves no room for malicious code.
+This representation is then sent back to the client AppVM which then constructs an entirely new PDF file out of the received bitmaps.

+Of course, the price we pay for this conversion is an increase in file size and the loss of any structural information or text-based search in the converted PDF.

 AUTHORS
 =======